-Stress incontinence happens when urine leaks as pressure is put on the bladder, for example, during exercise, coughing, sneezing, laughing, or lifting heavy objects.
+Stress Incontinence: This happens when urine leaks as pressure is put on the bladder, for example, during exercise, coughing, sneezing, laughing, or lifting heavy objects.

-Urge incontinence happens when people have a sudden need to urinate and aren’t able to hold their urine long enough to get to the toilet in time.
+Urge Incontinence: This happens when people have a sudden need to urinate and aren’t able to hold their urine long enough to get to the toilet in time.

-Overflow incontinence happens when small amounts of urine leak from a bladder that is always full.
+Overflow Incontinence: This happens when small amounts of urine leak from a bladder that is always full.
 A man can have trouble emptying his bladder if an enlarged prostate is blocking the urethra.

-Functional incontinence happens in many older people who have normal bladder control.
+Functional Incontinence: This happens in many older people who have normal bladder control.
 They just have a problem getting to the toilet because of arthritis or other disorders that make it hard to move quickly.

-- Pelvic muscle exercises (also known as Kegel exercises) - work the muscles that you use to stop urinating.
-Making these muscles stronger helps you hold urine in your bladder longer.
+- Pelvic muscle exercises (also known as Kegel exercises)—strengthens muscles you use to stop urinating.

-- Lifestyle changes - may help with incontinence, such as losing weight, quitting smoking, avoiding alcohol, drinking less caffeine (found in coffee, tea, and many sodas), preventing constipation, and not lifting heavy objects.
+- Lifestyle changes—such as losing weight, quitting smoking, avoiding alcohol, drinking less caffeine, preventing constipation, and not lifting heavy objects.

 Learn more from our Health Library:

 - Urinary Incontinence in Men